classgraph/classgraph/README.md

 9. return a list of the [names of all classes and interfaces on the classpath](#9-get-a-list-of-all-whitelisted-and-non-blacklisted-classes-and-interfaces-on-the-classpath) (after whitelist and blacklist filtering).
 10. return a list of [all directories and files on the classpath](#10-get-all-unique-directories-and-files-on-the-classpath) (i.e. all classpath elements) as a list of File objects, with the list deduplicated and filtered to include only classpath directories and files that actually exist, saving you the trouble of parsing and filtering the classpath; and

-Because FastClasspathScanner parses the classfile binary format directly, it is particularly lightweight.
-In particular, FastClasspathScanner does not depend on any classfile/bytecode parsing or manipulation libraries like [Javassist](http://jboss-javassist.github.io/javassist/) or [ObjectWeb ASM](http://asm.ow2.org/), which are overkill for classpath scanning.
+FastClasspathScanner parses the classfile binary format directly, rather than by using reflection, which makes it particularly fast.
+(Reflection causes the classloader to load each class, which can take an order of magnitude more time than parsing the classfile directly, and can lead to unexpected behavior due to static initializer blocks of classes being called on class load.)
+FastClasspathScanner does not depend on any classfile/bytecode parsing or manipulation libraries like [Javassist](http://jboss-javassist.github.io/javassist/) or [ObjectWeb ASM](http://asm.ow2.org/), which makes it lightweight.

-FastClasspathScanner is able to transitively follow [Class-Path references](https://docs.oracle.com/javase/tutorial/deployment/jar/downman.html) in a jarfile's `META-INF/MANIFEST.MF` (these are not added to the [system property](https://docs.oracle.com/javase/tutorial/essential/environment/sysprop.html) `java.class.path` for some reason).
+FastClasspathScanner is able to transitively follow [Class-Path references](https://docs.oracle.com/javase/tutorial/deployment/jar/downman.html) in a jarfile's `META-INF/MANIFEST.MF` -- these are not added to the [system property](https://docs.oracle.com/javase/tutorial/essential/environment/sysprop.html) `java.class.path`, so FastClasspathScanner jumps through some hoops to figure out the actual classpath in use by the classloader(s).

 ### Usage